confluentinc/tutorials/python-connectors/README.md

 ### Start the cluster

-1. Open a terminal and go to the tutorial folder.
+1. Open a terminal and go to the tutorial folder - python-connectors.
 2. Start the cluster: `docker-compose up -d`
 3. Wait for a few seconds and run: `docker-compose ps`.
 Everything container instance should be marked as running.